 Figure 9.
 Final fully rendered drawing.

 I've described the Sight-Size method in terms of academic cast drawing.
-Academic cast drawing, and the process of taking a drawing to a level of almost photo-realistic level of rendering is outside the scope of this page and separate from the Sight-Size method.
+The complete process of taking a drawing to a level of almost photo-realistic level of rendering is outside the scope of this page.
 The basic process of fixed vantage points and taking measurements between subject and drawing can be used for any kind of art where representation is a goal, for almost any subject matter.
-As an person employs this method more and more, one develops the ability to see and make finer and finer shape and form discriminations.
+As one employs this method more and more, one develops the ability to see and make finer and finer shape and form discriminations.
 The ability to see finer and finer deviations between the subject and drawing is what enables the ability to execute drawing with increasing accuracy.

 I purchased the cast shown on this page from the Giust Gallery in Boston, and I was extremely pleased with quality.